My $20,000 PCS to Hawaii Guide: Flights, Hotels, Rental Cars

 • Primary rental car insurance coverage & trip cancellation/interruption insurance, and more.

-• DashPass access is complimentary which unlocks $0 delivery fees and lower service fees for a minimum of one year when you activate by December 31, 2027.
+• DashPass is complimentary which unlocks $0 delivery fees & lower service fees for a minimum of one year when you activate by 12/31/27.
+Plus, a $10 promo each month on non-restaurant orders.

 • Upgrade to a Chase Sapphire Reserve after 1 year (compare Reserve vs Preferred)

-• $95 annual fee waived for military and spouses with Chase Military Lending Act
+• $95 annual fee can be adjusted with Chase policy

 • Member FDIC